German economy stutters as exports and production drop

 "Today's data provides further evidence that the German economy has not yet fully recovered from the soft spell of the summer," said Carsten Brzeski, economist at ING.

-Economists generally expect Germany to post meagre growth in the fourth quarter, rounding off a disappointing year which saw the economy contract in the second quarter and barely grow in the third.
+Economists generally expect Germany to post meager growth in the fourth quarter, rounding off a disappointing year which saw the economy contract in the second quarter and barely grow in the third.

 Bankhaus Lampe economist Alexander Krueger said while production - which rose by 1.0 percent in the less volatile two-month comparison - probably boosted gross domestic product (GDP) in the fourth quarter, the economy was unlikely to have grown by more than 0.2 percent between October and December.